 Croup is a self-limited disease with most cases resolving within a few days.
 Uncommon complications may include bacterial tracheitis, pneumonia, pulmonary edema, and rarely, death.

 Immunization against influenza and diphtheria may reduce the incidence of croup.

 Croup patients are often seen by the primary care provider, nurse practitioner or the emergency department.
 It is important to understand that the disorder is self-limited with supportive care measures in the majority of patients.
 A small number of patients may benefit from pharmacological therapy.
 However, a community based randomized trial of children with mild to moderate croup found no difference in symptom scores between three daily doses of prednisolone 2 mg/kg and a single dose of dexamethasone 0.6 mg/kg.
 Patients who remain symptomatic and have a recurrence of symptoms should be admitted to determine the cause.
 For most patients, the prognosis is excellent.
+An interprofessional team of nurses and clinicians working together to evaluate and treat the patient as well as educate the patients on aftercare will provide the best results.
 (Level V)

 |||Weinberg GA,Hall CB,Iwane MK,Poehling KA,Edwards KM,Griffin MR,Staat MA,Curns AT,Erdman DD,Szilagyi PG, Parainfluenza virus infection of young children: estimates of the population-based burden of hospitalization.
 The Journal of pediatrics.
 2009 May [PubMed PMID: 19159905]|

 |||Johnson DW, Croup.
 BMJ clinical evidence.
 2014 Sep 29 [PubMed PMID: 25263284]|